-Reviewing 2019 is key to setting New Year Goals
+Reviewing the Previous Year is Key to Setting New Year Goals

 If you experienced setbacks, gain what you can, i.e. learn the lessons and move on.
 You did what you could with what you knew at the time.
 You got through it and are continuing on with your life in a better state than ever before, especially if you have regrouped the past.

 More challenging experiences can sometimes need additional clarification and healing.
 Your spiritual guidance can assist you with the healing process and others may be able to help, too.